Feb. 18, 2016

 “Washington State is probably one of the most heavily impacted states when it comes to global economics,” Launius said, noting that Ellensburg’s agriculture industry relies heavily on exports.
 “Our economy, even here in Ellensburg, is connected to trans-Pacific trade.”

-Photo: Marilyn Levine, Central Washington University's provost and vice president for Academic and Student Life, speaks with a group of Korean students in her office.
+Photos: Marilyn Levine, Central Washington University's provost and vice president for Academic and Student Life, speaks with a group of Korean students in her office.
+The students will finish their four-year degrees at CWU as part of the university's new 1+3 agreement with Chung-Ang University in Seoul, South Korea.
 (Rich Villacres / CWU)

 Media contact: Barb Arnott, CWU Public Affairs, 509-963-2841, Barnott@cwu.edu